Bruin-Dev/Intelygenz/service-outage-monitor/README.md

 > In case of a crash of the `service-outage-monitor` microservice, edges stored in the reporting queue are sent via e-mail as soon as the microservice restarts.

+# Outage monitoring

+### Overview
+The objective of the outage monitoring process is edges that remains faulty for a period of time and create outage tickets in Bruin for them in that case.

+At this moment, the process monitors a set of edges belonging to the customer Titan America.
+The contacts specified when a ticket is created are:
+* Nicholas DiMuro (ndimuro@mettel.net)
+* Gary Clark (gclark@titanamerica.com)
+* Jeff Mack (Jmack@titanamerica.com)

+### Work Flow

+This is the algorithm implemented to carry out the monitoring of edges:

+#### First traversal of edges
+1. For every edge under monitoring
+   1. Get its status
+   2. Check whether if it is in outage state or not
+      1. If the edge is in outage state, schedule a re-check in 10 minutes.
+      2. If the edge is healthy, skip it.
+There is no need to monitor for now.

+#### Re-checking an edge that was in outage state
+1. Get the status of the edge
+2. Check whether if the edge is still in outage state or not
+   1. If the edge is still in outage state, the working environment is the `production` one and there is no outage ticket created for this edge, then attempt to create an outage ticket.
+   2. Otherwise, no ticket is created.

+> Bear in mind that the whole outage monitoring process runs every 3 minutes.

 # Capabilities used
 - [Velocloud bridge](../velocloud-bridge/README.md)